-- NC State Cares: For students who are not responding to your communication or who you are simply concerned about, please consider submitting a NC State Cares referral.
+- NC State CARES: For students who are not responding to your communication or who you are otherwise concerned about, please consider submitting a NC State CARES referral.

 - When students are ready to return to the university, they must apply for readmission regardless of when they left and what their status is.
 Students should be mindful of the application deadlines.
 There is a non-refundable Readmission Application Fee.
 Information about Readmission is available at this website.

-- Once a student is readmitted, they may also need to appeal if they fail to meet one or more of the Satisfactory Academic Progress requirements.
+- Once a student is readmitted, they will need to appeal if they fail to meet one or more of the Satisfactory Academic Progress requirements.

 - Once students are readmitted and have an approved appeal (if applicable), you can begin advising them on courses to take in the upcoming semester.
 Keep in mind that students are welcome to visit Academic Advising Programs and Services if they are interested in changing their major.